0x6e6562/professor/README.md

 Professor is a Go library for the Cassandra CQL3 binary protocol.

+# Limitations

+Currently this is a synchronous implementation of CQL2 - i.e. it mimics the Thrift RPC semantics.
+Hopefully this limitation can be relaxed in due course.

 # Running

 In order to test this out you will need to have a Cassandra instance running on the localhost.